 A celebratory scarf initiated by the Campaign’s Patron HRH The Prince of Wales, and designed in collaboration with Mother of Pearl’s Amy Powney, was manufactured by Johnstons of Elgin using a unique blend of Merino wools from Australia, New Zealand, and South Africa and British Bluefaced Leicester wool.
 Profits from the scarf will result in a donation to The Prince’s Foundation Future Textiles initiative of over £37,000.

-A timeline of the Campaign’s events in the style of the Bayeux tapestry was created by artist Christopher Corr, launched in a virtual gallery tour, with individual hotspots of information for each piece to summarise the activities captured in each of the paintings.
+A timeline of the Campaign’s events in the style of the Bayeux tapestry was created by artist Christopher Corr, and launched in a virtual gallery tour, with individual hotspots of information for each piece to summarise the activities captured in each of the paintings.

 And, with extraordinary levels of support from the retail, brand, and university partners across the UK, the Campaign’s Student Design Competition brought winners of 12 product categories to the forefront of wool design and innovation.
 Internationally, involvement from universities in New Zealand, Canada and South Africa led to additional opportunities for emerging talents in textile and fashion.